 TL;DR

-- Older adults should consume 2 grams / 1 kg of LEAN body weight.
+- Older adults who are actively training should consume 2 grams / 1 kg of LEAN body weight.
 People generally don’t know their lean body weight, so the most common recommendations assume 20% body fat resulting in a recommendation of 1.6 grams / 1 kg of body weight, which is .73 grams / 1 lb body weight.

 - In the first 3 months of new training, get protein within 2 hours.
 Otherwise timing doesn’t matter